IC Markets group includes 3 related companies.

 Due to dedicated lines and co-located servers, latency times on the cTrader server is also extremely low at only 1 ms., which provides opportunities even for high frequency (algorithmic) traders and scalpers.

-The cTrader platform further features advanced trader protection mechanisms that ensures margin requirements are always maintained, while only forcibly closing out the minimum amount necessary in order to maintain margin requirements at all times.
+The cTrader platform further features advanced trader protection mechanisms that ensure margin requirements are always maintained, while only forcibly closing out the minimum amount necessary in order to maintain margin requirements at all times.

 Account types are tailored to the trading platform the user chooses to go with, with an initial deposit requirement of USD 200 or equivalent in another currency across all account types.
 Traders can further choose to go with an account type that offers wider spreads with commission-free trading, or a commission-based account with very tight spreads.